Mahoney96/wr3-NoDB-redo/README.md

     Environment:
         - dotenv: (For environment connection between db. local port, and server)
-        - massive: (Handling our connection with Heroku & SQL)
+        - massive: (Handling our connection with Heroku & SQL DB)

 ***icebox***